 Leases of property, plant and equipment, where Development Auckland has substantially all the risks and rewards of ownership, are classified as finance leases.
 Finance leases are capitalised at the lease's commencement at the lower of the fair value of the leased property and the present value of the minimum lease payments.
 The leased assets (the leased properties) and corresponding liabilities (the lease payments) are recognised in the statement of financial position.
-Interest on finance leases is charged to the surplus or deficit in the statement of comprehensive revenue and expense over the lease period benefit from their use or the lease term if ownership at the end of the lease is uncertain.

-Leased assets are depreciated over the period the Group is expected to ii) Development Auckland as Lessor Assets leased to third parties under operating leases are included in investment property in the statement of financial position.
+Interest on finance leases is charged to the surplus or deficit in the statement of comprehensive revenue and expense over the lease period ii) Development Auckland as Lessor Assets leased to third parties under operating leases are included in investment property in the statement of financial position.
 Rental income (net of any incentives given to lessees) is recognised on a straight line basis over the lease term.